Wasfi Kani

-Wasfi Kani CBE (born London, 7 March 1956) is the founder and CEO of Pimlico Opera and Grange Park Opera.
+Wasfi Kani CBE (born London, 7 March 1956) is the founder of Pimlico Opera and Grange Park Opera.

 Kani was born in Cable Street in London's East End where her parents lived after leaving India at partition.
 She attended Harry Gosling Primary School until 1962 when the family moved to Kilburn, London.

 Kani played the violin in the National Youth Orchestra and went on to study music at St Hilda's College, Oxford (1975–79).

 Career

 On leaving Oxford, Kani spent 10 years programming and designing financial computer systems in the City.
 Kani continued to play the violin and piano and she began to study conducting.
 In 1986 she started a small computer consultancy.

 In 1987 Kani founded the small-scale touring company Pimlico Opera, staging productions in places such as banks, hospitals, country houses and prisons.

 In 1992 Kani was made Chief Executive of Garsington Opera.
 During her five years’ tenure, she gained a reputation as a fundraiser, entrepreneur and administrator.
 After five years she left to create her own country house opera festival, Grange Park Opera, founded in 1997.

 In 2003 Kani set up Nevill Holt Opera Festival in Leicestershire at the home of David Ross, co-founder of Carphone Warehouse.
 It was run as part of Grange Park Opera who built a temporary theatre in the stable courtyard and created a Friends' scheme.
 After 10 years Nevill Holt Opera became a separate company.